SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 # Cex-Dex Inspector

 The Cex-Dex inspector identifies arbitrage between centralized and decentralized exchanges.
 While on-chain DEX trades are visible, CEX trades must be inferred.
-Using available CEX trade data, the inspector estimates likely CEX trade prices.
-This allows for approximating the full arbitrage strategy and its potential profitability.
+Using available CEX trade data the inspector estimates likely CEX trade prices to approximate the full arbitrage strategy and its profitability.

 **What is Cex-Dex Arbitrage?**

-CEX/DEX arbitrage is a product of arbitrageurs exploiting price discrepancies between centralized and decentralized exchanges.
-Centralized exchanges (CEX) operate in near-continuous time, updating prices as trades occur, which reflects market changes in real-time.
-On the contrary, decentralized exchanges (DEX) operate in discrete time and display price changes as an aggregate effect of the transactions within a block.
-Thus, DEX price displays update only when a new block is produced which means that price discovery always occurs on centralized exchanges.
-Consequently, the DEX prices constantly lag behind the more rapidly adjusting CEX prices, creating opportunities for arbitrage.
+Centralized exchanges (CEX) and decentralized exchanges (DEX) operate on fundamentally different time scales.
+CEX function in continuous time, allowing trades to be executed at any moment without interruption.
+In contrast, DEX operate in discrete time intervals, as trades are only executed upon inclusion in a new block - leaving prices stale in between blocks.
+Consequently, DEX prices consistently lag behind the more frequently updated CEX prices, creating arbitrage opportunities between the two exchange types.

 ## Methodology

-### Step 1: Retrieve Relevant Transactions
+### Step 1: Identify Potential Arbitrage Transactions

-The inspector retrieves transactions in the block that involve `swap`, `transfer`, `eth_transfer`, `aggregator_swap` actions.
+The inspector works in two phases:

+First, it collects all block transactions involving `swap`, `transfer`, `eth_transfer`, `aggregator_swap` actions.
-### Step 2: Identify Potential Cex-Dex Arbitrage

-For each transaction:
+Then, for each transaction:

-1. Filter out solver settlement and DeFi automation transactions.
+1. Discard transactions if it's a solver settlements or from a known DeFi automation bot.
-2. Extract DEX swaps and transfers from the transaction.
+2. Extract DEX swaps and transfers.
-3. If no DEX swaps are found, attempt to convert transfers to swaps for labeled CEX-DEX bots.
+3. If no swaps are found, attempt to reconstruct swaps from transfers.
-4. Filter out triangular arbitrage (where the first and last token in the swap sequence are the same).
+4. Discard transactions that represent atomic arbitrage (where trades form a closed loop).

+TODO: We are currently only attempting to create swaps from transfers if there are no identified swaps.
+We should instead do this for all transfers but apply a stricter methodology to identify them.

-### Step 3: Estimate Centralized Exchange Prices
+### Step 2: CEX Price Estimation

+1. Merge Sequential Swaps

+- We first use the `merge_possible_swaps` function to combine sequential swaps via intermediaries into direct swaps where possible.
+- This process identifies cases where two swaps (A->B and B->C) can be represented as a single swap (A->C).
+- Merging swaps allows us to evaluate CEX prices more accurately, especially when there's a direct trading pair on centralized exchanges.

 For each DEX swap, the inspector estimates corresponding CEX prices using two methods: